MarioLisbona/CA-T1A3-terminal-app/README.md

 This error checking will be performed on the user input for first name, last name and phone number fields.
 The error checking here is vital, especially the first name field because this is the field that will be searched for each record in the database.

-The tests beign performed are:
+The tests being performed are:

-- leading or trailing whitespace is not allowed on first name and last name and phone number.
+- leading or trailing whitespace is not allowed on first name, last name and phone number.
 - The user cannot leave first name, last name or phone number blank.
 - The phone number field can only be numeric.
 It is allowed white space between numbers.